CatchemAL/Python-Doodle/README.md

-# MockServer
+# Python Doodle
-A mock server for testing REST APIs via https://my-json-server.typicode.com/
+A project for messing around all things Python related.